LCC-CIT/CS295N-CourseMaterials/Labs/CodeReviewGuide.md

 - Is code that does computation or logical operations separated into its own class instead of being added to the code-behind?

-- Are all instance variables private?
+- Are all instance variables (aka fields) private?

 - Are local variables used instead of instance variables wherever possible?